 IG appointment case: Hearing postponed again

-A hearing on the case of Deputy Inspector General Nawaraj Silwal scheduled for Thursday was postponed again, citing family relations between the plaintiff and one of the justices.
+May 19, 2017-A hearing on the case of Deputy Inspector General Nawaraj Silwal scheduled for Thursday was postponed again, citing family relations between the plaintiff and one of the justices.

 A seven-member joint bench of Supreme Court (SC) Justices Cholendra Shamsher Rana, Devendra Gopal Shrestha, Jagdeesh Sharma Poudel, Deepak Kumar Karki, Kedar Prasad Chalise, Sapana Pradhan Malla and Tej Bahadur KC was to hear the case.